 Your treatment depends on the severity of your symptoms and what the doctor finds from the tests.

 - No treatment.If the gallstones are floating free and you have no pain, you won’t need treatment.

 - Wait and see.If you have one gallbladder attack, your doctor may want to take a wait-and-see approach.
 The problem may solve itself.
 Then if you have more attacks, your doctor may recommend surgery.

 - Surgery.
 Once you have one gallbladder attack, the chance of having another one is high (up to 70%).
 Many doctors will suggest surgery to remove your gallbladder to prevent a future attack.
 If your gallbladder is irritated or inflamed, most doctors will want to take it out right away.
 The surgery is most often done with laparoscopic surgery.
 This means that small tools are inserted into small incisions in your abdomen to remove your gallbladder.
 The surgery is safe and effective.
 It limits your hospital stay to about 1 day.
 Without surgery, the gallbladder can get infected.
 It might even burst, causing further problems.

 Are there other treatments?

 - Sound wave therapy.This can break up the stones so they can move into the intestine without problem.
-However, not everyone can receive this treatment.
-If you have more than 1 gallstone, if your gallstone is large or if you have other medical conditions, you may not be able to receive sound wave therapy.
+But not everyone can receive this treatment.
+If you have more than 1 gallstone, if your gallstone is large, or if you have other medical conditions, you may not be able to receive sound wave therapy.